 (d) any other person.

-(2) A function performed by a delegate under this section is to be taken to be performed by the Council.
+(2) A function performed by a delegate under this section is to be taken to be performed by the Authority.

 (3) Where a delegate performs a function under this section the delegate is to be taken to do so in accordance with the terms of the delegation unless the contrary is shown.

-(4) Nothing in this section is to be read as limiting the ability of the Council to act through its officers and agents in the normal course of business.
+(4) Nothing in this section is to be read as limiting the ability of the Authority to act through its officers and agents in the normal course of business.

+[Section 17 amended by No. 37 of 2011 s.
+18 and 53(1).]

 18. Minister may give directions

-(1) The Minister may give directions in writing to the Council with respect to the performance of its functions, either generally or in relation to a particular matter, and the Council is to give effect to any such direction.
+(1) The Minister may give directions in writing to the Authority with respect to the performance of its functions, either generally or in relation to a particular matter, and the Authority is to give effect to any such direction.

+(2) The text of a direction given under subsection (1) is to be —

+(a) tabled in each House of Parliament not later than 14 sitting days of that House after the day on which the direction was given; and

-(2) The text of a direction given under subsection (1) is to be included in the annual report submitted by the accountable authority of the Council under Part 5 of the Financial Management Act 2006.
+(b) included in the annual report submitted by the accountable authority of the Authority under the Financial Management Act 2006 Part 5.

 [Section 18 amended by No. 77 of 2006 s.
-17.]
+17; No. 37 of 2011 s.
+19 and 53(1).]

 19. Minister to have access to information